JonWatkins/vue-runtime-template-compiler/README.md

 ### Methods

-As with the `data` object the `methods` are also available in the `vue-runtime-template-compiler`.
+As with the `data` object the `methods` are also available in the `runtime-template-compiler`.
 You just use them as if you are writing bindings in the parent's compiled template.

 Note: These will behave as if they have been called from within the parent component.